Mat001/ui_python/README.md

 To run tests locally (not using docker) uncomment section "local" in setUpClass() method in EnvironmentSetup class.
 Disable (comment out) "remote" section.
 Download geckodriver and chromedriver and add their paths to each driver instance.
+Requires Python 3.

 Things to improve: